nginxinc/nginx-basics-workshops/labs/lab5/readme.md

 In this section, you will make use of NGINX Plus API to get current statistics returned in a JSON-formatted document.
 You can request complete statistics at `/api/[api-version]/`, where `[api-version]` is the version number of the NGINX Plus API.
 This API is extremely useful, as it contains all NGINX Plus metrics(over 240 metrics), which you can pull into a central monitoring tool of your choice.
 You will do this in future lab exercise.

-1. Open `Postman` tool and look into the `NGINX_Basics` collection.
+1. Open `Thunder Client` extension tool within visual studio and look into the `NGINX_Basics` collection.

-   (**Note:** You can find the `postman collection.json` file within the `lab5` directory.
-If you are not familiar with postman tool and would rather prefer running commands on terminal then please use the `curl` equivalent command provided in each step.)
+   (**Note:** You can find the `NGINX_Basics.API_collection.json` file within the `lab5` directory.
+If you are not familiar with Thunder Client and would rather prefer running commands on terminal then please use the `curl` equivalent command provided in each step.)

 2. Open `NGINX Info` request and execute the call by clicking on `Send` button.`/api/[api-version]/nginx` is used to retrieve basic version, uptime and identification information.
     ![postman NGINX Info](media/postman_nginx_info.png)

     ```bash
-     #[Optional] curl command if not using postman
+     #[Optional] curl command if not using Thunder Client
      curl 'http://localhost:9000/api/9/nginx' | jq
     ```